Decision problems for linear recurrences involving arbitrary real numbers: Positivity

-\begin{Proposition} A positive instance $(c,u)$ of the Positivity Problem is robust if and only if it is a robust positive instance of the Ultimate Positivity Problem and satisfies $u_k > 0$ for all $k$.
-Moreover, there exists an algorithm which takes as input a linear recurrence and halts if and only if it is a robust positive instance of the Positivity Problem. \end{Proposition} \begin{proof} Since positivity implies ultimate positivity it is clear that any robust positive instance of the Positivity Problem must be a robust positive instance of the Ultimate Positivity Problem.
-We claim that if $(c,u)$ is a positive instance of the Positivity Problem with $u_k = 0$ for some $k$, then there exists an arbitrarily small perturbation of the instance with $u_k < 0$.
+\begin{prop} A ``yes''-instance $(c,u)$ of the Positivity Problem is robust if and only if it is a robust ``yes''-instance of the Ultimate Positivity Problem and satisfies $u_k > 0$ for all $k$.
+Moreover, there exists an algorithm which takes as input a linear recurrence and halts if and only if it is a robust ``yes''-instance of the Positivity Problem. \end{prop} \begin{proof} Since Positivity implies Ultimate Positivity it is clear that any robust ``yes''-instance of the Positivity Problem must be a robust ``yes''-instance of the Ultimate Positivity Problem.
+We claim that if $(c,u)$ is a ``yes''-instance of the Positivity Problem with $u_k = 0$ for some $k$, then there exists an arbitrarily small perturbation of the instance with $u_k < 0$.
 Indeed, we can choose $k$ to be minimal with this property.
 If $u_k$ is an initial value then we can slightly perturb $u_k$ to make it negative.
 Otherwise we have $u_k = c_1 u_{k - 1} + \dots + c_n u_{k - n}$ with $u_{k - j} > 0$ for $j = 1,\dots,n$ by minimality of $k$.
 Then an arbitrarily small perturbation of $c_1$, say, will make $u_k$ negative.
 This proves the claim.

 Now consider the following algorithm: given an instance $(c,u)$ of the Positivity Problem, semi-decide if it has a positive real dominant characteristic root $\rho$ which is simple and strictly larger than the modulus of any other characteristic root.
 If this semi-decision procedure halts, compute the coefficient $a$ of $\rho^k$ in the exponential polynomial solution.
 This is possible thanks to Lemma \ref{Lemma: computing dominant characteristic real root and its coefficient} Test if $a > 0$.
 If this test halts then compute an index $N$ such that $a \rho^k > |u_k - a\rho^k|$ for all $k \geq N$.
 This is possible thanks to Lemma \ref{Lemma: bounding the rest}.
 Then test for all $k < N$ if $u_k > 0$.